 Karate Classes In Rotherhithe

-Karate is amongst the most commonly practiced self-defense skill forms in the world.
-Fighting styles rely upon acute physical coordination and mental concentration.
-They were created in Asia (primarily India, China and taiwan and Okinawa, japan) over the course of several hundreds of years.
-In all this time, there have been a huge selection of martial arts variations, and there are countless martial arts styles practiced nowadays.
+Karate is amongst the most widely practiced martial-art forms across the world.
+Forms of martial arts depend upon acute physical co-ordination and psychological focus.
+They were created in Asia (mainly The indian subcontinent, China and okinawa) over the course of many hundreds of years.
+In all this time, there are numerous martial arts variants, and there are numerous martial arts practiced today.